jakhangir-esanov/Bugafolio/README.md

 # Acknowledgments

-We'd like to thank all contributors for their valuable input and support in making FinancialPortfolioManagement a useful application for managing financial data efficiently.
+We'd like to thank all contributors for their valuable input and support in making Bugafolio a useful application for managing financial data efficiently.